chhotu-x/spark-template/PRD.md

   - Inputs: Focus states with blue accent borders, error states with red highlighting, success states with green confirmation
   - Links: Hover effects for shortened URLs, active states for navigation items

-- **Icon Selection**: Phosphor icons for consistent, modern iconography - Link for URL shortening, BarChart for analytics, Article for blog posts, Gear for settings, Download for exports
+- **Icon Selection**: Phosphor icons for consistent, modern iconography - BookOpen for blog posts, BarChart for analytics, PenTool for writing, Eye for published content, Calendar for scheduling

 - **Spacing**: Consistent 4px base unit with 8px, 16px, 24px, and 32px spacing intervals using Tailwind's spacing scale for visual rhythm